izetex/contracts/README.md

 **node script/deploy_tokensale** - deploys the crowdsale contract with the specified token and vault in the configuration

+**node script/deploy_tokensale_split** - deploys the crowdsale contract with the specified token ( after split on 1/100th ) and vault in the configuration

 **node script/change_controller** - changes the controller for the token.
 If token alredy has a crowdsale defined as a controller, it uses the method in crowdsale contract.
 Otherwise, it calls the token method directly